stone-coding/stone-coding/README.md

 **Puyasen**
 _May 2022 – Aug 2022 | Wuhan, Hubei, China_

-- Developed and optimized an order module for a food delivery platform using **React** for the frontend and **Spring Boot** for the backend, ensuring seamless user interactions and robust backend functionality.
+- Developed and optimized an order module for a food delivery platform, ensuring seamless user interactions and robust backend functionality.

 ---